uraimo/barememtracer/README.md

 ## Notes

-The tracing*() calls are not thread-safe, if your application has multiple threads allocating memory
+The tracing...() calls are not thread-safe, if your application has multiple threads allocating memory
-please consider introducing a lock at the beginning of all the tracing*() functions and dumpAlloc().
+please consider introducing a lock at the beginning of tracingInit().

 The constant ALLOC_TABLE_SIZE in memtracer.h can be used to increase the size of the allocation descriptors hashmap thus reducing its load and increasing the performarnce of add/remove operations.

-When used with C++ some modification could be needed to the new declarations if your environment don't support namespaces.
+When used with C++ some modification could be needed to the "new" declarations if your environment doesn't support namespaces.

 ## License

-See COPYING
+BSD license, see COPYING